SAP-samples/teched2025-AD170/exercises/ex1/README.md

     >![MDK](images/1.1.6.png)

-### Exercise 1.2 - Provide your assigned Service Worker ID to filter related Incidents
+### Exercise 1.2 - Provide Your Assigned Service Worker ID to Filter Related Incidents

 The cloned project is presented in a storyboard.
 The Storyboard provides a graphical view of the application's runtime resources, external resources, UI of the application, and the connections between them.
 This allows for a quick understanding of the application's structure and components.